-Lost Treasure Ships of the British Isles.
+Lost Treasure Ships Around the British Isles

-Before Admiral Nelson's flagship was built, there was another ship christened the HMS Victory.
+Before Admiral Nelson's famous flagship was built, there was another ship christened the HMS Victory.
 This vessel had a different and more tragic history to its more famous successor.
-In 1744 Admiral Sir John Balchin, whose flag was flying on board the Victory, was returning from a voyage from Gibraltar.The vessel having reached the Channel on the 3rd of October, was overtaken by a quick and devastating storm.
+In 1744 Admiral Sir John Balchin, whose flag was flying on board HMS Victory, was returning back from the vitally important naval base at Gibraltar.The vessel had made good time, having reached the Channel on the 3rd of October.
+But tragedy was to occur, as the Admiral's ships were overtaken by a quick and devastating storm.

 British treasure wrecks